 November – December 2020

-Imagining MST Futures is a city centred revisioning project giving xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and səl̓ilwətaɁɬ (Tsleil-Waututh) Matriarchs, Afro-Indigneous leadership and youth agency to re-envision the built form.
+MST Futurism is a city centred revisioning project giving xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and səl̓ilwətaɁɬ (Tsleil-Waututh) Matriarchs, Afro-Indigneous leadership and youth agency to re-envision the built form.

-This project is produced by Other Sights for Artists’ Projects.
-The panel discussion is co-produced with SFU Public Square.
+This project is produced by Sierra Tasi Baker and Paisley Eva Nahanee with support from Other Sights for Artists’ Projects.
+The panel was co-produced with SFU Public Square.
 We acknowledge the support of the Canada Council for the Arts, the BC Arts Council and the Government of British Columbia.